 A Residents Associations is a group of local residents/leaseholders who represent the interests of everyone living in one of our homes, particular area or building managed by Barnet Homes.
 We provide training and support in setting up new and existing groups, including providing annual grants to registered associations

-A Community Group consist of like-minded people in a local area and can include a number of different organisations such as the police, schools, faith based organisations and local business that share the same interest in improving the area and bringing new services and opportunities into the community
+A Community Group consists of like-minded people in a local area and can include a number of different organisations such as the police, schools, faith-based organisations and local business that share the same interest in improving the area and bringing new services and opportunities into the community.

 Residents take part in mystery shopping to quality check the services they receive.
 It is a very useful tool to understand if we are giving good customer service.
 If this is an area you are interested in we do provide training before undertaking the mystery shopping task.